coinbase/tg-trading-bot/README.md

 npm run start
 ```

-7. Send the `/start` message to the Bot you provisioned in Step 3, and start trading!
+7. Send the `/start` message to the Bot you provisioned in Step 3 on Telegrma, and start trading!